OfficeDev/Microsoft-Teams-Samples/samples/tab-request-approval/csharp/README.md

 20. Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
    - `{{Microsoft-App-Id}}` with Application id generated from Step 3
    - `{Base_URL}` - Your application's base url.
-E.g. https://12345.ngrok-free.app if you are using ngrok.
+E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnels, your URL will be like: https://12345.devtunnels.ms.
    - `{{domain-name}}` with base Url domain.
-E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app`.
+E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnels then your domain will be like: `12345.devtunnels.ms`.

 21. Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step 19.